vfabing/vfabing.github.io/_posts/2019-09-26-docker-dotnetcore-container-automated-azure-pipelines.markdown

 ![03-run-docker-tests-from-azure-pipelines](/assets/2019-09-26/03-run-docker-tests-from-azure-pipelines.png)

-For building the production image, you just need to build your `Dockerfile` without targetting any stage (Visual Studio Dockerfile is already using multi-stage builds to get a "clean` production image :))
+For building the production image, you just need to build your `Dockerfile` without targeting any stage (Visual Studio Dockerfile is already using multi-stage builds to get a "clean` production image :))

 ## Store your tests results outside of the build workspace to optimize Docker cache